danvk/boggle-paper/paper/content.typ

 at finding the highest-scoring and wordiest boards.
 Those score functions both produce a smooth fitness landscape, where single character variations on a board produce relatively small changes to its score.
-This means that the optimal boards are surrounded by other high-scoring boards, and hill climbing is likely to reach the summit if it gets anywhere near it.
+This means that the optimal boards are surrounded by other high-scoring boards, and hillclimbing is likely to reach the summit if it gets anywhere near it.
 There's nowhere for a great board to “hide,” surrounded by mediocre boards.

-Contrast this with powers of two Boggle, where a one character change is likely to remove the longest word on a great board.
+Contrast this with powers of two Boggle, where a one character change is likely to remove the longest word on a great board, greatly reducing its score.

 // - highest-scoring neighbor of powers of two: rvqaselinifcoita (20084)
 // - highest-scoring neighbor of regular winner: perslatgsineders (3488)